Grey Horse Handicap

 The Grey Horse Handicap is a flat handicap horse race in Great Britain open to grey horses aged three years or older.
 It is run over a distance of 6 furlongs (1,207 metres) on the July course at Newmarket in August.

 History

 The race was inaugurated in 2003 after Newmarket Racecourse director Peter Jensen saw a similar race at Flemington Racecourse, Melbourne, Australia.
-The race is the only race exclusively for grey horse in Great Britain.
+The race is the only race exclusively for grey horses in Great Britain.
 There was controversy in 2020 when two bay horses were entered for the race despite not meeting the requirement to be a grey horse.
 Their ineligibility was discovered at the five day entry stage.